circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 > Sample type: Whole fly / organ / tissues/ cells / extracts

 ## Husbandry
-> Describe how flies were cultured
+> Describe how flies were cultured.
 > Include temperature, humidity, diet, housing.
+> When applicable, include the time when food was offered

 ## Entrainment
->Describe light/dark cycles
+> Describe light/dark cycles.
+e.g., *Newly eclosed males were collected and entrained 4 to 7 days in a 12-h:12-h light:dark (LD) cycle*

 ## Experimental design
 >Here you will describe your experimental design.
 Some suggestions based on typical circadian experiments are added below

-### Sleep
+### Sleep measurement
-> Describe the monitoring system and how fly activity was measured.
+> Describe the monitoring system and how fly activity was measured. e.g., *"Individual flies were placed into approximately 65 mm tubes, which were then placed into Trikinetics Drosophila Activity Monitoring System (www.Trikinetics.com, Waltham, Massachusetts)"*
+> Refer to images taken of the device used that are present in the dataset.
-> Describe how sleep was defined (e.g, "sleep was defined as periods of quiescence lasting 5 min or longer"
+> Describe how sleep was defined (e.g, *"sleep was defined as periods of quiescence lasting 5 min or longer"*.

 ### Stimuli
 > Describe any type of stimuli such as vibration, light, olfactory, touch, hot or cold temperature, sound, electrical etc.
 > Describe any type of deprivation applied such as food, water, rest, sleep, mobility, etc.
-> Add the timing (ZT) and duration of stimuli.
+> Add the timing (ZT) and duration of stimuli, as well as to which individuals it was applied.

+### Mating
+> Describe mating experiments such as mating success or mating competition.
+> Add number of individuals of each sex involved, developmental stage and time (ZT).
+> Add how mating success or competition was measured.

+## Physiological and Genetic measurements